odoo/documentation/general/multi_companies/manage_multi_companies.rst

    :alt: View of the purchase created on JS Store US from JS Store Belgium in Odoo

 .. note::
-   Products have to be configured as *Can be sold*.
+   Products have to be configured as *Can be sold* and must be shared between the companies.

 .. tip::
    Remember to test all workflows as an user other than the administrator.